Director of Communications

 The Director will:

-• Develop, implement, and oversee a strategic communications and marketing plan to advance organizational objectives.
+• Develop, execute, and oversee a comprehensive strategic communications and marketing plan to advance organizational objectives.

 • Ensure consistency in messaging and branding across strategies and tactics.

-• Oversee collaborative planning with internal teams and external partners to develop campaign strategies and tactics for issue areas.
+• Oversee collaborative planning with internal teams to develop campaign communication/marketing strategies and tactics for programs, policy, and communications efforts and products.

 • Other projects and duties as necessary and assigned.